Jeff George

 Jeffrey Scott George (born December 8, 1967) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons.
-He played college football for the Illinois Fighting Illini, winning the Sammy Baugh Trophy, and was selected first overall by the Indianapolis Colts in the 1990 NFL draft.
-A member of seven NFL teams, George helped the Atlanta Falcons in 1995 and the Minnesota Vikings in 1999 reach the playoffs and led the league in passing yards in 1997 with the Oakland Raiders.
-George's NFL career would also be marked by frequent conflicts with coaches and management, which resulted in his departure from most of his teams.
+He played college football for the Illinois Fighting Illini, earning the Sammy Baugh Trophy and first-team All-Big Ten honors in 1989.

+George was selected first overall by the Indianapolis Colts in the 1990 NFL draft.
+A member of seven NFL teams, he helped the Atlanta Falcons in 1995 and the Minnesota Vikings in 1999 reach the playoffs and led the league in passing yards in 1997 with the Oakland Raiders.
+George's NFL career would also be marked by frequent conflicts with coaches and management, which resulted in brief tenures with each of his teams.

 Early life

 George was born in Indianapolis, Indiana, to an Arab-American family.
 He attended Warren Central High School, where he received the Dial Award for the national high school scholar-athlete of the year in 1985 and was the first Gatorade National Player of the Year.
-George attended Purdue and the University of Illinois at Urbana–Champaign.
+George attended Purdue University and the University of Illinois Urbana-Champaign.